Links to bible study, personal development and parenting resources

 It is a public safety, health, and human rights issue occurring in our communities, yet sexual exploitation of youth in our area is commonly overlooked, misidentified, and undocumented.

-Hope Harbor has been involved in a variety of local initiatives targeted at bringing training and awareness to the community on the issue of sexual exploitation and trafficking of minors.
+Hope Harbor has been involved in a variety of initiatives bringing training and awareness on the issue of sexual exploitation and trafficking.
 Most people don't want to admit this happening in their own backyard.
 Until people are aware, this issue will grow.

 Parents and caregivers are often blind to what is happening to our teens.
 Once the truth comes out, most are unequipped and unsure how to deal with what comes next.
 Below are some resources we recommend to help heal from the trauma of sexual exploitation and raise awareness to this cause.
 Take the time to educate yourself.